A mathematical theory of topological invariants of quantum lattice systems: Topological invariants of -invariant gapped states

-Let $(\mfkM,\derB)$ be an acyclic pointed DGLA, i.e. an acyclic DGLA with a distinguished central cycle $\derB\in\mfkM_{-2}$.
-Assume it is a limit of an inverse system of nilpotent acyclic pointed DGLAs $(\mfkM_N,\derB_N)$, $N\in\NN$. \begin{definition} The commutator DGLA, denoted by $[\mfkM,\mfkM]$, is defined to be the closure of the commutator subalgebra.
-Namely, $\derq \in [\mfkM,\mfkM]$ if and only if its projection is a linear combination of commutators in $\mfkM_N$ for all $N$. \end{definition}
+Let $(\mfkM,\derB)$ be a pointed DGLA, i.e. a DGLA with a distinguished central cycle $\derB\in\mfkM_{-2}$.
+Assume it is a limit of an inverse system of nilpotent pointed DGLAs $(\mfkM_N,\derB_N)$, $N\in\NN$. \begin{definition} The commutator DGLA, denoted by $\clcomm$, is defined to be the closure of the commutator subalgebra of $\mfkM$.
+Namely, $\derq \in \clcomm$ if and only if for any $N$ its projection to $\mfkM_N$ is a finite linear combination of commutators in $\mfkM_N$. \end{definition}